 Siri Personal Assistant for the iPhone 4S lets you send voice, text, and email messages with your voice.
 It will read back your message before sending, and read aloud any responses.

 The application also enables users to schedule meetings, create reminders, check stocks, sports scores, and the weather.

 For the weather, you can ask Siri, “Do I need an umbrella?”
 Siri will display the forecast for your location.
 Blind and visually impaired users can listen to the results using VoiceOver.

 In addition to weather forecasts, Siri can search Wikipedia, schedule calendar appointments, set work reminders, and search Google Maps.

-Using Location Services, Siri retrieves your current location and provides you with information and options based on your location, whether at work, school, or on vacation.
+Using Location Based Services (LBS), Siri retrieves your current location and provides you with information and options based on your location, whether at work, school, or on vacation.